wouters-frederik/opening_hours_api/README.md

 ## Installation

+### local
 1. git clone this repository
 2. (install npm)
 3. npm install
 4. (install mysql file into your mysql)
 5. Set your db credentials
 6. run node server.js

+### heroku
+1. press the button above.
+2. add clearDB to your heroku application
+3. upload the mysql file in the ClearDB instance

 ## API